the-fayed/e-commerce/README.md

 - User:

   - Can modify his own data _like addresses, email or phone number_.
+  - Can modify his password or reset it.
   - Can add products to his wishlist.
   - Can add items to his cart.
   - Can do either cash or online orders.